Terror in the Family: Plot

-En route by bus to therapy, Garret tells Deena that his previous girlfriend had pursued him, and he'd only had sex with her to make sure the relationship was still over.
-She is surprised to see her father and Adam at the center, and tells Garret she can't miss the session.
-Todd tells them he wishes Cynthia would show up, that he's there because he wants things to change, and that he loves them both.
+En route by bus to therapy, Garret tells Deena that his previous girlfriend had pursued him, and he had only had sex with her to make sure the relationship was still over.
+She is surprised to see her father and Adam at the center, and tells Garret she cannot miss the session.
+Todd tells them he wishes Cynthia would show up, that he is there because he wants things to change, and that he loves them both.
 Cynthia arrives just as the session starts.

 Garret is at Deena's hearing, when the judge excuses any jail time, but still puts her on a year's probation with community service and anger management classes.
-He expects her to go to California with him, and when she tells him that things have changed, that Cynthia is in a treatment program and that her father and brother need her help, he reacts angrily to her rejection and nearly slaps her before stalking off.
-The film ends with Deena being reunited with her parents and younger brother.
+Garret expects her to go to California with him, and when she tells him that things have changed, that Cynthia is in a treatment program and that her father and brother need her help, he reacts angrily to her rejection and nearly slaps her before stalking off.
+Deena is then reunited with her parents and younger brother.